Papa Lazarou: Appearances in other media

 During the Comic Aid Telethon to raise fund for relief in the aftermath of the South Asian Tsunami in 2004, Lazarou appeared in a specially written sketch performed live during the telethon, alongside his wife played by Mark Gatiss.
 During this appearance, Lazarou attempts to kidnap Miranda Richardson, before Tubbs kidnaps her instead.

 Characterisation and physical appearance

 Papa Lazarou is a demonic circus master and collector of wives.
 He has a rasping voice and an indefinable accent.
-It is revealed that his skin is actually black and white and he uses pink foundation to appear Caucasian.
-The character is one of the most bizarre and mysterious of the League's.
-Some of the women in his 'book of wives', seen in series three, appear to have lived over a century ago.
-This hints at the character's unnatural lifespan.
-When he was tied to a bed in the charity shop he reveals he has the supernatural gift of being able to speak with the voices of deceased people he has never met, although it seems he cannot directly commune with the dead, as evidenced by the unconvincing medium act he performed when his circus came to town the previous year.
+It is revealed that his skin is actually black and white and he uses pink foundation to appear white.
+Some of the women in his "book of wives", seen in series three, appear to have lived over a century ago.
+When he was tied to a bed in the charity shop he says he has the supernatural gift of being able to speak with the voices of deceased people he has never met.